 --lock-key my-key-name

-Run the qq replication_set_target_relationship_lock command and specify the relationship ID and and --clear-lock-key flag.
+On the target cluster, run the qq replication_set_target_relationship_lock command, specify the relationship ID, and use the --clear-lock-key flag.
 For example:

 qq replication_set_target_relationship_lock \